sigasi/sigasi_insights/content/manual/editions.md

 Sigasi Studio Starter works without a license key, but requires [Talkback](/manual/talkback) and you need to keep your version up to date.

-## Sigasi Studio Creator

-Sigasi Studio **Creator** is the go-to design entry tool and code browser for all your HDL projects.

 ## Sigasi Studio XL

 Sigasi Studio XL is Sigasi's flagship product.
-A license for Sigasi Studio XL unlocks all features that come with Sigasi Creator plus many additional features.
+A license for Sigasi Studio XL unlocks all features of our go-to design entry and code browsing tool.

-Throughout the documentation, features that are only available in this version are marked as {{< xl_only >}}.

 All {{< xl >}} features are also available in {{< xprt >}}.

 ## Sigasi Studio XPRT

 *Sigasi Studio XPRT* is the most complete version of Sigasi Studio.
-It unlocks all features of {{< creator >}} and {{< xl >}}, plus the graphical views, documentation generation, ...
+It unlocks all features of {{< xl >}}, plus the graphical views, documentation generation, ...

 Throughout the documentation, features that are only available in this version are marked as {{< xprt_only >}}.